MY SHORT STORY

 “When you’re in a project business like ours, you have to make a choice,” he said, pointing at a sign.
 He read from the sign, “There are 3 kinds of service, Good, Cheap and Fast, but you can pick only two.
 Pick Good & Cheap and you won’t be Fast.
 Pick Fast & Good and you won’t be Cheap.
 And Cheap & Fast won’t be any Good.”

 We laughed and dived into what the client had realized.
 We do not have control of our interfaces.
 Standardization is not enough.
 It’s not scalable.
 We need to go modular.

 We came to do a number of short projects together. to build confidence in the different engineering and manufacturing locations in South America, Asia and Europe.
-Each project was a collaboraton between global and local experts from his organization but also Sales and R&D. Cultures are different but technology, market understanding and working together through our method, supported by their leader brought the teams together.
+Each project was a collaboration between global and local experts from his organization but also Sales and R&D. Cultures are different but technology, market understanding and working together through our method, supported by their leader brought the teams together.
 Despite the short time plan we had for each project, outcomes were fascinating, even outperforming larger initiatives done with other consultancies.

-I have kept contact with this client, on and off.
-Even years later, after he had moved to a next position and faced new challenges for us to help sort out.
+I have kept in contact with this client, on and off.
+Even years later, after he had moved to the next position and faced new challenges for us to help sort out.
 It is challenges like these, that force you to move boundaries people have accepted there to be and reveal the power of modularity.

 The Power of Modular Design

 In their master thesis, Linda Eriksson and Lina Simme, investigate how futures studies can be embodied in the innovation process of manufacturing companies in the industry of rail and road vehicles.

 How to design for product lifecycle services?
 And make a real step towards realizing the circular economy?